 MCP Server

 The Model Context Protocol (MCP) is an open standard that allows AI assistants to interact with external tools and data sources.
-The pred CLI includes a built-in MCP server that exposes the full reduction graph, problem creation, solving, and reduction capabilities to any MCP-compatible AI assistant (such as Claude Code, Cursor, or Windsurf).
+The pred CLI includes a built-in MCP server that exposes the full reduction graph, problem creation, solving, and reduction capabilities to any MCP-compatible AI assistant.

 cargo install problemreductions-cli